nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 |---------|--------------|----------|------------|---------------|-----------|
 |400|error|duplicate|DUPLICATE_REJECTED|Duplicate DocumentReference|Duplicate masterIdentifier value: [masterIdentifier.value]<br>system: [masterIdentifier.system]|

-#### Inactive DocumentReference
+### Inactive DocumentReference

-This error is raised when the status of the DocumentReference to be retrieved or modified is not "current".
+This error is thrown when the status of the DocumentReference to be retrieved or modified is not "current".

 The following table summarises the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.